At least 8 hours before cooking, place 1 whole unwaxed lemon in a zip-lock bag and freeze solid. Do not thaw before using.

 In a large skillet, melt butter over medium heat.
 Add garlic and sauté until fragrant but not browned, 1–2 minutes.

-Working quickly over the skillet, grate the frozen lemon on a Microplane directly into the butter — peel, pith, and all.
-It will grate into a fine, intensely aromatic fluff that melts into the butter almost immediately.
-Then add the fresh lemon juice.
-Stir to combine and cook for 1 minute until bubbling and fragrant.
+Working quickly over the skillet, grate the frozen lemon on a microplane directly into the butter — peel, pith, flesh, and all.
+Rotate the lemon as you go.

 Add the drained pasta to the skillet and toss to coat evenly.